Ted Grimsrud—November 18, 2019

 In the years to come, my theology did evolve quite a bit and I moved away from the belief in God’s control over things.
 But I didn’t really think carefully about God’s intervention.
 Maybe I didn’t actually think God was in control, but I tried to act as if I did.
 I realize now that this was a kind of “mystification.”
 That is, I operated as if the standard belief about God’s power was true and reality corresponds with that belief.
 At the same time I suspected that reality actually doesn’t correspond, so I avoided thinking about it.
 Mystification is when there is a big gap between what I act like I believe and what I actually believe (or suspect I might believe).
 I now think that mystification is part of the default view of God that many (perhaps most) believers have.
 Deep down, many of us have feared that our belief in an interventionist God is not actually true; but we have been afraid to say that that belief isn’t true.

 It makes sense that we would avoid the difficulties with belief in an interventionist God in a world with so much brokenness.
-On the one hand, we sense that a God who indeed is all powerful must be a moral monster—at the least unwilling to stop the wars, famines, epidemics, the success of selfish, greedy people so common in history, or, at the worst, actually supporting there terrible things to further God’s own purposes.
+On the one hand, we sense that a God who indeed is all powerful would be a moral monster—at the least unwilling to stop the wars, famines, epidemics, the success of selfish, greedy people so common in history, or, at the worst, actually supporting there terrible things to further God’s own purposes.
 But on the other hand, it terrifies us to think that in this difficult world we don’t have assurance that someone is in charge who will make things right.
 It makes us vulnerable to feel at the mercy of uncontrolled violence and chaos.

 However, the result is acting like we believe in an interventionist God, a belief that flies in the face of reality as we experience it.
 I think that tendency to ignore the difficulties and act as if things are okay may well lead to the kind of moral paralysis we see all around us—such as the unrestrained warism and nuclearism of the American empire and the inability to take constructive measures to overcome the climate crisis.
 What mystification does is render it very difficult for us to recognize the world as it is, to be honest with ourselves, to break free from the various ideologies and loyalties that act as if they can provide order in face of all the contradictions—such as nationalism, consumerism, corporatism, white supremacy.
 These things only worsen our problems and undermine our potential for healing and transformation.